dfo-gulf-science/CADI/cheatsheets/linux/cadi_linux.md

 sudo mkdir $AQUA_LOCAL_SHARE
 FSTAB_ENTRY="$AQUA_NETWORK_SHARE $AQUA_LOCAL_SHARE cifs credentials=/home/fishmand/.dfosmbcredentials,uid=$USER,dir_mode=0700 0 0"
 echo $FSTAB_ENTRY | sudo tee -a /etc/fstab

+# then finally
+sudo systemctl daemon-reload; sudo mount -a

+# add a README to the network share
 echo "### GENERAL:

 - This folder has been mounted in order to facilitate the transfer of files between your DFO computer and this workstation.